smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 "Leech"                  | _Si Vis Pacem, Para Bellum_                | 2020 | "**Fake** your apathy"&nbsp;/ "**Fake** your purity"
 {{% /fullwidth %}}

-That's 13 tracks spanning 18 years.
+By my count, that's 68 utterances of some variant of "fake" on 13 tracks spanning 18 years.
 The distribution is pretty even; they're as down with the fakeness today as they've always been.
+In all of the research carried out in preparing this piece, I have not seen another 2000s-era artist that was anywhere near as attuned to fakeness as Seether.

 Of all the forms of the word "fake," this verb form definitely has the widest range.
 It can be used to build yourself up,{{% margin-note side %}}Pantera, "Goddamn Electric"; Thrice, "Betrayal Is a Symptom"; The Offspring, "Come out Swinging"{{% /margin-note %}} tear yourself down,{{% margin-note side %}}Chevelle, "Don't Fake This"; Papa Roach, "The Enemy"; Feeder, "Shatter"{{% /margin-note %}} criticize a friend,{{% margin-note side %}}The Offspring, "(Can't Get My) Head Around You"; Black Rebel Motorcycle Club, "Lien on Your Dreams"{{% /margin-note %}} criticize yourself,{{% margin-note side %}}Stone Sour, "Socio"; Breaking Benjamin, "Phase"; Fuel, "Hemorrhage (In My Hands)"{{% /margin-note %}} criticize society,{{% margin-note side %}}Our Lady Peace, "Superman's Dead"; Lagwagon, "Automatic"; Thrice, "Motion Isn't Meaning"{{% /margin-note %}} or destroy a relationship.{{% margin-note side %}}SR-71, "Goodbye"; Motion City Soundtrack, "When You're Around"; Sum 41, "Crazy Amanda Bunkface"; The Offspring, "Vultures"; Atreyu, "Our Sick Story"; Puddle of Mudd, "Blood on the Table"{{% /margin-note %}}